One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Experimental Details

+where $f_{\theta}(x_{T}, y_{0}, T)$ is the student network in SinSR predicting the HR image in only one step, $F(x_{T}, y_{0})$ represents the deterministic sampling with the ResShift teacher model using Equation \eqref{eq:sinsr_simulation}, and $f^{*}(x_{t}, y_{0}, t)$ is the teacher model in ResShift.
+During training, RSD does not require full teacher simulation as SinSR does in Equation \eqref{eq:sinsr_simulation}.
+However, in the RSD training, additional $K = 5$ updates for the fake model are required, while SinSR does not have any fake model.
+Thus, RSD achieves an acceleration of around $\times 3$ for training compared to SinSR.

 \textbf{Codebase}.
-Our method is implemented based on the original SinSR \href{https://github.com/wyf0912/SinSR}{repository} \cite{wang2024sinsr}, which serves as the primary code source for our experiments.
-We build upon this framework to integrate our training algorithm, which is described in Appendix \ref{app:algorithm_details}.
+Our method is implemented based on the original SinSR \href{https://github.com/wyf0912/SinSR}{repository} \citep{wang2024sinsr}, which serves as the primary source of code for our experiments.
+We build our method on this framework to implement our training Algorithm \ref{alg:main}, which is given in Appendix \ref{app:algorithm_details}.